kairosagency/GoogleAnalyticsClientBundle/Resources/doc/usage.md

 ## Reponse/Formatters ##

-The response object provides manipulation of data, if you need to get the (raw data...)
+The response object provides manipulation of data, if you need to get the (raw data...).
 We defines some formatters in order to provides some others functions

 ``` php